psmith5644/RealTimeBluetoothNetworks_UTAustinX_UT.RTBN.12.01x/readme.md

 ### Button Debouncing with Interrupts
 An edge-triggered interrupt was enabled for Button 1 of the TI Educational BoosterPack MKII.
 The ISR simply signals a semaphore, allowing a main thread to proceed with the response to the button press.
 Button debouncing is handled by masking the interrupt temporarily for a short period after an interrupt from the button press occurs, and only then reading the state of the button signal.

+# Lab 5

+# Simple Write-once File System
+Implemented a simple write-once file system.
+The system allows for files to be created, appended to and read, though not to be deleted or edited.
+Files can be appended to and read in 512 byte blocks, or sectors.
+These sectors are tracked by a directory and File Allocation Table (FAT).
+The nth entry of the directory contains the number of the first sector of the nth file.
+The mth entry of the FAT contains the sector following sector m in the file.
+This implementation uses half of the Flash EEPROM as the disk.
+This storage allows for 255 sectors of 512 bytes each.
+The 255th sector is reserved for the Directory and FAT.
+As such, the value 255 is used in the directory and FAT to indicate there are no more sectors in the file.
+This simple file system has limited application, but could be used for any sort of logging.